gatewayd-io/docs/miscellaneous/glossary.md

 To enable multi-tenancy, GatewayD supports configuring multiple instances of each (configuration) object using configuration groups.
 All the default configuration objects have a single configuration group called `default`, except the `API`.

+## Configuration block
+Within each configuration group, GatewayD allows for further segmentation of settings through the use of configuration blocks.
+A configuration block represents a specific set of parameters within a configuration group, tailored to a particular instance.

+Configuration blocks are supported for the following configuration objects: `clients`, `pools` and `proxies`.

 ## Configuration parameter

 A configuration object has one or many configuration parameters to set up the corresponding object.
 For example, the `output` parameter on the `logger` object is used to set the outputs by the `default` (configuration group) logger.